MOVES-Bank of Ireland promotes leveraged duo to top roles

-June 20 Bank of Ireland Corporate Banking has promoted two bankers to the top of its leveraged finance business, it announced.
+June 20 (Reuters) - Bank of Ireland Corporate Banking has promoted two bankers to the top of its leveraged finance business, it announced.

 Peter Mullen has been appointed as head of leveraged acquisition finance, while Paul McKenna will replace Mullen as head of syndications.